jakerGetFluid/charlie-porfolio/wp-content/plugins/envira-gallery-lite/readme.txt

 * Fix: Correct image orientation for uploaded images (whether through Envira or not).
 Fixes known issue: https://core.trac.wordpress.org/ticket/14459

 = 1.3.5.1 =
-* Fix: Shortcodes using slugs working with WordPress 4.3+
+* Fix: Gallery shortcodes using slugs working with WordPress 4.3+

 = 1.3.5.0 =
 * Fix: Prevent Envira Custom Post Type from appearing in search results, which would result in a 404